 Apart from the flashback in Indochina, there are very few deaths in Tih-Minh — people who fall to the ground usually get up again — and, if memory serves, despite the fact that both theater groups in Out 1 are putatively preparing to perform plays by Aeschylus, Seven against Thebes, and Prometheus Bound, there are no deaths at all in the Rivette serial apart from that of Frédérique, and apparently none whatsoever in Spectre.
 (One can’t be entirely sure about the messenger played by producer Stéphane Tchalgadjieff — brained by Bulle Ogier with a bottle in the basement of the hippie boutique where she works, for no apparent reason, and never seen again.)

 Despite this apparent tameness, and for all their extended comedy, both serials vibrate with a pronounced and prolonged feeling of danger and menace.
 In Tih-Minh, this is largely a matter of certain spectacular, death-defying stunts — most of them undertaken by Placide, the resourceful butler of the Lucile Villa whose courage and energy often imply, by way of contrast, a certain decadence in the relative resources of his main employer, the “official” explorer/adventurer Jacques d’Athys.
-(Many of these stunts involve Placide hiding in a trunk or a basket that gets carried along a precipitous mountain road.)
+(Some of these stunts involve Placide or Tih-Minh hiding in a trunk or a basket that gets carried along a precipitous mountain road, or Placide surreptitiously clinging to the back of a car.)
 In Out 1, as in Rivette’s 1968 L’Amour fou, one feels that the dangers being skirted mainly have to do with sanity rather than physical well-being, but they are no less suspenseful and perturbing for all that (see note 4).

 A Few Topics for Further Cross-Referencing